top of page

 340 million people… 370 religious bodies… over 5 races…1,333 different languages.
 That is A LOT of people and A LOT of diversity.
 Still, with that many people and that many differences, there are relatively few conflicts.
 The truth is we all live among one another in relative harmony.
 Every violent crime is tragic, but the percentage of our violent crimes to our population is 2 percent.
 Think about that: 2 percent.
 We find that extraordinary!

-We know this may seem like a strange thing to say in the wake of mass shootings, conservative activist Charlie Kirk’s murder, and an actual insurrection, but please hear me out on this because crime and violence are textbook examples of how those in power use scary topics to manipulate the American people – and if we don’t keep the bigger picture in mind, they will succeed.
+We know this may seem like a strange thing to say in the wake of mass shootings, conservative activist Charlie Kirk’s murder, and an actual insurrection, but please hear us out on this because crime and violence are textbook examples of how those in power use scary topics to manipulate the American people – and if we don’t keep the bigger picture in mind, they will succeed.

 Crime and violence are scary, no doubt.
 Although the homicide rate was 17 percent lower in the first half of 2025 than the year before in 30 major cities, crime persists in many areas, causing plenty of Americans to feel unsafe.
 Because people already feel vulnerable and afraid, crime and violence are the perfect topics to weaponize – a tactic the Trump/Vance administration has taken to an artform, portraying predominately Democratic cities and states as lawless, depraved, and out-of-control… expertly exploiting anger and fear to intensify the growing divide between progressives and conservatives.